teesar/2420-assignment-2/README.md

 ![](./Assets/user-10.png)

 16. We use chown to give ownership of the user's home directory to the user we created.
-If the command fials we return an error message.
+If the command fails we return an error message.